Everyone

 - the Employment Relations Authority or Employment Court awards a penalty for a breach of employment standards

-- the Employment Court makes a banning order, a declaration of breach, or awards pecuniary penalties in relation to employment standards breaches.
+- the Employment Court makes a banning order, a declaration of breach, or awards a pecuniary penalty in relation to a serious breach of a minimum entitlement provision.

-The immigration restrictions apply to all who support visa applications, including employers who are:
+This applies to all employers who support visa applications, including those who are:

 - supporting work visa applications and approvals in principle